carlislerainey/latent-dissent/README.md

 ## Fitting the Model

 I use Stan to fit the model.
 This offers a tremendous advantage because Stan can quickly convert between HMC-NUTS and variational inference.
 Variational inference is extremely useful for this problem, because it allows us to quickly simulate from an approximate posterior, even when the model contains hundreds of thousands of parameters.
-This isn't particularly important for yearly data, but variational inference can handle daily data from 200 countries over 50 years almost as quickly.

 ## Quick Evaluations of the Measures